project-akri/akri/docs/opcua-demo.md

 specifications](https://reference.opcfoundation.org/v104/).

 ## Setting up a cluster
-Reference our [cluster setup documentation](./setting-up-cluster.md) to set up a **single-node** cluster or adapt your currently existing cluster.
-This documentation assumes you are using a single-node cluster, so if installing K3s or MicroK8s, you can skip the last step of the installation instructions.
+Reference our [cluster setup documentation](./setting-up-cluster.md) to set up a cluster for this demo.
+For ease of setup, only create a single-node cluster, so if installing K3s or MicroK8s, you can skip the last step of the installation instructions of adding additional nodes.
+If you have an existing cluster, feel free to leverage it for the demo.
+This documentation assumes you are using a single-node cluster; however, you can certainly use a multi-node cluster.

 ## Creating X.509 v3 Certificates
 **If security is not desired, this section can be skipped, as each monitoring broker will use an OPC UA Security Policy